jawad5311/100-Days-Python/intermediate-Day15-to-Day32/Day_32-send_email_and_datetime/README.md

    Send emails on time using datetime module

 2. Project - Automate Emails
-   Automating the Happy birthday emails to fnf.
+   Automating the Quotes emails to fnf or myself on every monday.